cloudogu/makefiles/README.md

 ### package-debian.mk

 This module enables you to build a debian package from the local contents.
 The `package` target will compile the binary and create a .deb file which holds the contents in the `deb` folder and the binary.
-The module also enables you to build a debian package without compiling, using the `debian` target.
+The module also enables you to build a debian package *without compiling a binary*, using the `debian` target.
+This makes sense for example if the debian file should consist only of configuration files.

 Include only one of the files: package-debian.mk OR package-tar.mk